CrystarRay/TTG-Tech-Task/README.md

 ```
-For `ShowtimeSelectionFragment`, we've implemented a dynamic UI that adapts to the number of tickets selected by the user.
-For each ticket, a showtime picker is dynamically created and added to the view.
-When the user selects showtimes and presses the 'Next' button, the fragment initiates a transition to the ContactInformationFragment.
-This transition is smooth and seamless, as it uses Android Jetpack's Fragment library to replace the current view in the fragment_container with the new fragment.
-The transaction is also added to the back stack.
+For `ShowtimeSelectionFragment`, When the user selects showtimes and presses the 'Next' button, the fragment initiates a transition to the ContactInformationFragment.
+As it uses Android Jetpack's Fragment library to replace the current view in the fragment_container with the new fragment.
+The transaction is also added to the back stack.In the `ShowtimeSelectionFragment`, the user's choices are key:

+1. **Selecting Showtimes**: The user picks showtimes based on how many tickets they chose.
+For example, if two tickets were selected, they'll pick two showtimes.

+2. **Calculating Total Tickets**: The app calculates the total tickets.
+If the user picks two different times for two tickets, that's 4 tickets in total (2 for each time).

+3. **Passing Data to Next Fragment**: This data - the number of tickets and their showtimes - is then sent to the `ContactInformationFragment`.
+This step is vital for saving the user's choices in the database.

+The user must select dates to move to the next fragment, ensuring a logical flow in the app's ticket booking process.

 ## Contact Information Fragment Implementation
+I am assuming we have a final step to let the user enter the contect information and then we can save there data into database to confirm there lottery enter.

 #### Implementation Details